lpgn/advanced-homeassistant-mcp/README.md

 - **Modular & Extensible:** Designed to support plugins, add-ons, and custom automation scripts, allowing for easy expansion.
 - **Secure API Integration:** Implements token-based authentication, rate limiting, and adherence to best security practices.

-_For a deeper dive into the system architecture, please refer to our [Architecture Documentation](docs/ARCHITECTURE.md) (if available)._
+For a deeper dive into the system architecture, please refer to our [Architecture Documentation](docs/architecture.md).

 ## Installation